-In the previous missions in this statistics intermediate course, we've focused entirely on summarizing distributions using the mean, the weighted mean, the median, in the mode.
+In the previous lessons in this statistics intermediate course, we've focused entirely on summarizing distributions using the mean, the weighted mean, the median, in the mode.
 An interesting distribution property that hasn't been discussed yet is variability.

-In this mission, we will learn how to measure variability using range, mean absolute deviation variance, and standard deviation.
+In this lesson, we will learn how to measure variability using range, mean absolute deviation variance, and standard deviation.
 You will find out why it's a good idea to summarize a distribution using variability as opposed to using just the summary metrics we've learned so far: the mean, the median, and the mode.

 Not only will you learn how to calculate variance and standard deviation, you will also learn how the formulas for each are derived to get an idea of what's happening behind the scenes.
 You will learn about Besel's correction, which explains a small variation in the standard deviation formula.